FCNC, CP violation and implications for some rare decays in an SU(4)_L X U(1)_X extension of the standard model: observables

-Now, from the effective Lagrangian in Eq.~(\ref{LeffFCNC}), the expressions for the 3-4-1 contributions can be obtained.
-Neglecting the RG evolution between the high scale $m_{Z_3}$ and the scale $M_W$, with the heavy degrees of freedom already integrated out at the scale $M_W$ and since only left-left (LL) operators appear in the effective Lagrangian, the RG evolution of the Wilson coefficients after including the $Z_3$ contributions is exactly the same as in the SM.
-Then, the relevant elements of the evolution matrix $U(\mu, M_W)$ in the RG running of the Wilson coefficients $C(\mu)$ from the $M_W$ scale down to the scale $\mu$
+Now, from the effective Lagrangian in Eq.~(\ref{LeffFCNC}) the expressions for the 3-4-1 contributions can be obtained.
+Since only left-left (LL) operators appear in the effective Lagrangian, the QCD RG evolution of the Wilson coefficients $C(\mu)$ after including the $Z_3$ contributions is exactly the same as in the SM.
+Then, the relevant elements of the evolution matrix $U(\mu, \mu_3)$ from the high scale $\mu_3=m_{Z_3}$ down to the scale $\mu$, in the notation of Ref.~\cite{Buras:2001ra}, can be calculated from